Mom's Dinner

 See photo for reference.

-• Once your grill is hot and ready place the chicken breast over the coals/heat for direct heat grilling, about 4 minutes on the first side.
+• When your grill is hot and ready place the chicken breast over the coals/heat for direct heat grilling, about 4 minutes on the first side.

 • Once the chicken will easily release from the grill flip it to the second side.
 Grill for another 4 minutes.